PhD Handbook

 IP Outline

 Students officially initiate the IP process by convening their IP Committee and presenting an outline of their IP.
 The IP outline should be sent by the student to the IP Committee 1 week prior to the scheduled meeting.
 The outline is a maximum of 5 pages, single-spaced.
-The outline may be developed in consultation with the IP Chair and Committee members.
+The outline must be developed in consultation with the IP Chair and may include input from other IP Committee members.
 The purpose of this initial meeting is for the student and IP Committee to discuss and gain consensus around the scope and direction of the IP.
 The IP Committee will provide feedback on the outline, review the student’s proposed schedule for completing the IP, and approve the outline and schedule.
-Students use the IP Procedures and Submission Form to develop a detailed schedule for writing, receiving feedback, and revising sections of the IP.
+Students use the IP Procedures and Submission Form (Appendix 4 in the SSW PhD Student Teams Site) to develop a detailed schedule for writing, receiving feedback, and revising sections of the IP.

 The IP outline should address all three sections of the IP as described above and potential references to be used.